pogipop/cloudron/docs/references/selfhosting.md

 This may be useful for non-public installations.

 * `--data-dir` is the path where Cloudron will store platform and application data.
+Note: data directory must be an `ext4` filesystem.

 Optional arguments used for update and restore: